Neil Lumsden

-Neil James Lumsden (born December 19, 1952) is a Canadian politician and retired professional football player.
-Lumsden was elected to the Legislative Assembly of Ontario in the 2022 provincial election.
-He serves as Minister of Sport.
+Neil James Lumsden (born December 19, 1952) is a former Canadian politician and retired professional football player.
+Lumsden was elected to the Legislative Assembly of Ontario in the 2022 provincial election and served until 2026, and also served as Minister of Sport in the cabinet of Doug Ford.

 Lumsden played his entire professional career in the Canadian Football League (CFL), mostly as a fullback and also as a running back for the Toronto Argonauts, Hamilton Tiger-Cats and Edmonton Eskimos from 1976 to 1985.

 Early life

 Lumsden played high school football at Northern Secondary School and graduated from Crescent School in Toronto.

 Football career

 Some of his career highlights include the Vanier Cup with the University of Ottawa Gee-Gees in 1975, being the eastern conference nominee for Most Outstanding Rookie in 1976, losing out to John Sciarra of the BC Lions, and winning three Grey Cup Championships with Edmonton Eskimos from 1980 to 1982, and again being a Grey Cup winner in 1999 as General Manager of the Hamilton Tiger-Cats.
-In the 1981 Grey Cup game Lumsden with 8 receptions for 91 yards plus a carry for 2 yards was selected as the Outstanding Canadian being awarded with the Dick Suderman Trophy.
+In the 1981 Grey Cup game Lumsden, with 8 receptions for 91 yards plus a carry for 2 yards, was selected as the Outstanding Canadian and was awarded the Dick Suderman Trophy.

 In ten seasons, Lumsden played in 141 regular season games and carried the ball 767 times for 3,755 yards and 36 touchdowns.
 He also had 180 receptions for 1,729 yards and 15 more touchdowns.
 He was called several times during his career to fill in as a placekicker and punter.